Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

-Nonlocal interactions in ecological systems can have a significant impact on spatiotemporal pattern formation, e.g., the development of spatial patterns in plants.
+The physics of ecological pattern formation explores the complex dynamics between consumer-resource interactions, which often leads to various spatial and temporal structures \cite{rietkerk2008}.
+Nonlocal interactions in ecological systems can significantly impact such spatio-temporal pattern formations, e.g., the development of spatial patterns in plants.
 Nonlocal interactions between plants, such as resource competition or facilitation, can result in the creation of regular patterns such as stripes, spots, or waves.
 These patterns frequently emerge as a result of self-organization in which interactions between individuals on a broader scale give rise to organized patterns on a landscape level.
 Nonlocal interactions in predator-prey relationships can result in the development of predator fronts, in which predators pursue prey concentrations over longer distances, altering the spatial dynamics of both populations.
-The nonlocal predator-prey interactions are generally two types: intra- and inter-specific.
-First, we consider a general nonlocal prey-predator model with nonlocal interaction in the intra-specific prey competition in a two-species population as
+Nonlocal predator-prey interactions are generally two types: intra- and inter-specific.
+First, we consider a general nonlocal predator-prey model with nonlocal interaction in the intra-specific prey competition in a two-species population as